 Pick of the Month

 The Sierra Mixteca producer association is based in Santa Maria Yucuhiti, Oaxaca, and includes about 150 farmer members.
-Yucuhiti lies in the Sierra Madre.
-It is one of the highest regions in the state, where growing altitudes top out at about 1900 masl.
+Yucuhiti lies high in the Sierra Madre, and is one of the highest regions in the state, where growing altitudes top out at about 1900 masl.
 Coffee trees are cultivated under a thick shade canopy, and harvest peaks around January and February.
 Immediately after harvest, freshly picked cherries are de-pulped, and undergo overnight dry fermentation for about a day.
 The wet parchment is then rinsed with fresh spring water, and either dried in full sun on patios or on raised, covered beds.